cognusion/go-jar/docs/godoc.md

     // Seq is a Sequence used for request ids
     Seq = sequence.New(1)

-    // Ec2Session is an aws.Session for use in various places Ec2Session *aws.Session
+    // AWSSession is an aws.Session for use in various places AWSSession *aws.Session

     // Hostname is a local cache of os.Hostname Hostname string